arh-eu/gds/README.md

 client.connect();
 ```

-If the connection was successful (client.connected() returns true, or if we have received a notification via the ConnectionStateListener), we can send an event message.
+If the connection was successful (client.connected() returns true, or if we have received a notification), we can send an event message.
 ```java
 MessageHeader eventMessageHeader = MessageManager.createMessageHeaderBase("user", "870da92f-7fff-48af-825e-05351ef97acd", System.currentTimeMillis(), System.currentTimeMillis(), false, null, null, null, null, MessageDataType.CONNECTION_0);